ualberta-vision-robotics/cmput428labs/_projects/warp_tutorial.md

 Y = np.arange(0, h, 1, dtype=int)
 X, Y = np.meshgrid(X, Y)
 ```
 Here X and Y are the coordinate grids for our system.
-We will use them with remap to warp our function.
+We will use them with remap to warp our image.
 Let's call remap on the source image using these coordinates.

 ```python
 img_remapped = cv2.remap(img, X, Y, cv2.INTER_LINEAR)